 Alaska USA offers standard, super, and jumbo personal and business money market accounts.
 The more money you put into an account, the higher your APY.
 Account rates are as follows:

-Even though the current national average for money market rates sits at 0.18% APY nationally, Alaska USA FCU’s rates are far from attractive.
-There are many other credit unions and online institutions offering well over 1.00% APY still on money market and online savings accounts.
+Even though the current national average for money market rates sits at 0.14% APY nationally, Alaska USA FCU’s rates are far from attractive.
+There are many other credit unions and online institutions offering over 2.00% APY for money market and online savings accounts.

 If you still decide to open a money market account with Alaska USA FCU, then you’ll want to know the following account details below.